Robots that learn to evaluate models of collective behavior

 Sim-to-real transfer is well established in robotics and autonomous driving \cite{tobin_domain_2017, peng_sim--real_2018}.
-Although robot–animal interactions have long been used to test behavioral hypotheses, and biohybrid systems have been used to quantify transfer-related discrepancies when deploying interaction models on robots, sim-to-real transfer has not been formalized as a model-agnostic framework for ranking behavioral models by comparing live-fish responses to simulated-model responses under the same closed-loop probing policy.
-Our contribution is therefore not the introduction of sim-to-real transfer itself, but its formalization as a principled, model-agnostic evaluation framework.
+It has also been used to compare simulator models outside animal behavior: one cloth-manipulation benchmark evaluated four deformable-object simulators by replaying predefined dynamic and quasi-static manipulation trajectories and comparing simulated cloth meshes with real-world point clouds \cite{blanco-mulero_benchmarking_2024}.
+This shows that simulator fidelity can be assessed by sim-to-real gap under standardized open-loop rollouts.
+Our framework goes beyond this setting by training a dedicated closed-loop policy for each candidate model and transferring each policy to a real animal--robot interaction, where every action depends on the live animal's response.
+Although robot–animal interactions have long been used to test behavioral hypotheses, and biohybrid systems have been used to quantify transfer-related discrepancies when deploying interaction models on robots, sim-to-real transfer has not been formalized as a model-agnostic framework for ranking behavioral models by comparing live-animal responses to simulated-model responses under dedicated closed-loop probing policies.
+We use sim-to-real transfer to turn robotic interaction into a quantitative test of model realism.
 This framework provides a generalizable method for comparing and ranking behavioral models based on their ability to reproduce real animal–robot interactions, thereby advancing both modeling and experimental research on collective animal behavior by demonstrating that closed-loop model evaluation can be made quantitative.
+We instantiate this framework with a leadership-to-goal task, because collective movement toward destinations such as food sources or home routes is a classical problem in animal-behavior research \cite{krauseLeadershipfishshoals2000, couzinEffectiveLeadershipDecisionmaking2005, strandburg-peshkinInferringInfluenceLeadership2018a} and provides a simple objective with a clear quantitative readout in dyadic fish--robot interactions.